 - Medicare D insurance

-You usually can’t deduct premiums you pay for certain types of policies.
-This is true of policies with benefits that aren’t tied to the actual cost of the medical care you received.
-These policies:
+You usually can’t deduct premiums you pay for certain types of policies that aren’t tied to the actual cost of the medical care you received.
+These policies include those that:

 - Pay you a certain amount (Ex: policy that pays you $200 a day while hospitalized)